radio-astro-tools/spectral-cube/docs/spectral_extraction.rst

     >>> spectrum = cube[:, 50, 60]

-Slicing along the first dimension will create a `OneDSpectrum` object, which has a few useful capabilities.
+Slicing along the first dimension will create a `~spectral_cube.lower_dimensional_structures.OneDSpectrum` object, which has a few useful capabilities.

 Aperture Extraction
 -------------------